G2S32024/G2S32024/index.md

 ## Summer school banquet

-The conference banquet will take place on TBD.
+The summer school banquet will take place on TBD.
 The dress code is TBD.

 ## Locations